How to Budget and Save Money on a Low Income

 - Utility and energy rebates

-- Transport concessions
+- Public transport concessions

-- Health-related discounts
+- Healthcare-related discounts

 - Emergency relief or cost-of-living programs